shardulpatki/Microsoft365-Agent-Scanner/docs/tenant-setup.md

 ### Enable delegated session (one-time, per machine)

-Surfaces 5a and 5b use delegated authentication.
+The two declarative-agent surfaces use delegated authentication.
 A one-time interactive sign-in is required before these surfaces will function.
 The cached refresh token persists for approximately 90 days.

 ```bash
 mcp-scan login